Basic Algorithm Templates

 64

-int sum[N]; // Stores the count for each prime
+int sum[N]; // Store the number of times each prime number appears

-bool st[N]; // Indicates whether a number has been sieved out
+bool st[N]; // Store whether each number has been sieved

-void get_primes(int n) // Linear sieve method for finding primes
+void get_primes(int n) // Linear sieve method to find prime numbers

 {